A Friendly Reminder on How to Avoid Email Scams Aimed at Women's Council Members

 To help facilitate referrals, Women’s Council maintains an “open” network; that is, full contact information is displayed for all members on a public site.
 Anyone can find you and, generally, that’s a good thing…but not always.

-As members of Women's Council and local, state and national REALTOR® associations, many of you have experienced communications that appear to be from these organizations but upon closer examination, they are tall tale signs of a phishing scam.
-Many will request to wire money, ask for personal information, or encourage you to click on a link or open an attachment for “important information” that results in malware (hostile or intrusive software, viruses, spyware, ransomware, etc.) being installed on your computer.
+As members of Women's Council and local, state and national REALTOR® associations, many of you have experienced communications that appear to be from these organizations but upon closer examination, there are telltale signs of a phishing scam.
+Many will request to wire money, ask for personal information, offer you a membership list, or encourage you to click on a link or open an attachment for “important information” that results in malware (hostile or intrusive software, viruses, spyware, ransomware, etc.) being installed on your computer.

 So what’s a member to do?
 Your business relies on connecting with Council members you may not know.
 While you don’t want to miss a lead or lose a referral, you do want to be aware and know how to read the signs of suspicious emails so you can avoid phishing scams.
 Here are some tips to help you spot (and avoid) scams – whether general in nature or those targeting Women's Council members.